walterpg/google-drive-sync/docs2/install/require.md

 while also fixing issues with shifting Google authorization requirements.

 <div class="alert alert-secondary" role="alert">
+    Compatibility is an important objective for this plugin.
 If you suspect a compatibility problem,
     <a class="alert-link"
      href="https://github.com/walterpg/google-drive-sync/issues">
         please report the issue